Single Family Homes, Duplexes, Condos, and Individual Building Lots

-35 Years of Continuous Experience in the Toronto Real Estate Market
+35 Years of Direct Brokerage Experience in the Toronto Real Estate Market

-Full Member Access to Toronto Real Estate Board's Listings, Sales and Statistics
+Full Member Access to Toronto MLS Listings, Sales and Statistics

-Danforth Village, The Beach, The Upper Beaches, The Bluffs,
+East York, Playter-Jackman, Danforth Village, The Beach, The Upper Beach, The Bluffs

 Sample Appraisal Format

 As a real estate Appraiser who has also been an active Realtor since 1979, I understand the ongoing and constantly changing dynamics of our local market and the fact that each property and location has a unique set of characteristics and value considerations.

 Unlike "free evaluations" commonly offered in real estate marketing material, my appraisals stand alone and are not part of a listing presentation.

 "What is the difference between your appraisal and a 'bank' appraisal?"